riboviz/riboviz/docs/run-vignette.md

 The script prepares ribosome profiling data for RiboViz or other analyses.
 It does the following (`names` in brackets correspond to variables in the YAML configuration file):

-* Reads configuration information from the YAML configuration file.
+* Reads configuration information from YAML configuration file.
-* Builds hisat2 indices if requested (`build_indices=TRUE`, by default), in an index directory (`dir_index`).
+* Builds hisat2 indices if requested (`build_indices: TRUE`) using "hisat2 build" and saves these into an index directory (`dir_index`).
-* Processes all `fastq.gz` files (`fq_files`) within the input directory  (`dir_in`).
+* Processes all fastq.gz files (`dir_in`).
+For each fastq.gz file:
-* Cuts out sequencing library adapters (`adapters=CTGTAGGCACC`, by default) with `cutadapt`.
+  - Cuts out sequencing library adapters (`adapters`, default "CTGTAGGCACC") using "cutadapt".
+  - Extracts UMIs using "umi_tools extract", if requested (`deduplicate: TRUE`), using a UMI-tools-compliant regular expression pattern (`umi_regexp`).
+For information on regular expression patterns, see the UMI-tools documentation on [Barcode extraction](https://umi-tools.readthedocs.io/en/latest/reference/extract.html#barcode-extraction).
+An example of a regular expression, which extracts 4nt UMIs at both the 5' and 3' ends of a read is `^(?P<umi_1>.{4}).+(?P<umi_2>.{4})$`.
-* Removes rRNA or other contaminating reads by hisat2 alignment to the rRNA index file (`rRNA_index`).
+- Removes rRNA or other contaminating reads by alignment to rRNA index file (`rRNA_index`) using "hisat2".
-* Aligns remaining reads to ORFs or another hisat2 index file (`orf_index`).
+  - Aligns remaining reads to ORFs index file (`orf_index`). using "hisat2".
-* Trims 5' mismatches from reads and removes reads with more than 2 mismatches via a call to `riboviz/tools/trim5pmismatch.py`.
+  - Trims 5' mismatches from reads and remove reads with more than 2 mismatches using trim_5p_mismatch.py.
+  - Deduplicates UMIs using "umi_tools dedup", if requested (`deduplicate: TRUE`).
+  - Exports bedgraph files for plus and minus strands, if requested (`make_bedgraph: TRUE`) using "bedtools genomecov".
+  - Makes length-sensitive alignments in compressed h5 format using "bam_to_h5.R".
+  - Generates summary statistics, and analyses and QC plots for both RPF and mRNA datasets using "generate_stats_figs.R".
+This includes estimated read counts, reads per base, and transcripts per million for each ORF in each sample.
+* Collates TPMs across all processed fastq.gz files, using "collate_tpms.R".
-* Parallelizes over many processes (`nprocesses`):
+* The workflow can parallelize partos of its operation over many processes (`nprocesses`):
-  - This value is used to configure hisat2, samtools sort, bam_to_h5.R and generate_stats_figs.R.
+  - This value is used to configure "hisat2", "samtools sort", "bam_to_h5.R" and "generate_stats_figs.R".
-  - For cutadapt and Python 3, the number of available processors on the host will be used.
+  - For "cutadapt" and Python 3, the number of available processors on the host will be used.
-  - For cutadapt and Python 2, its default of 1 processor will be used as cutadapt cannot run in parallel under Python 2.
+  - For "cutadapt" and Python 2, its default of 1 processor will be used as "cutadapt" cannot run in parallel under Python 2.
-* Makes length-sensitive alignments in compressed h5 format by running `rscripts/bam_to_h5.R`.
-* Generates summary statistics, and analyses and QC plots for both RPF and mRNA datasets, by running `rscripts/generate_stats_figs.R`.
-* Estimates read counts, reads per base, and transcripts per million for each ORF in each sample.
-* Puts all intermediate files into a temporary directory (`dir_tmp`) which will be **large**.
+* Writes all intermediate files into a temporary directory (`dir_tmp`).
-* When finished, puts useful output files into an output directory (`dir_out`).
+* Writes all output files into an output directory (`dir_out`).
-* Optionally exports bedgraph files for plus and minus strands (`make_bedgraph=TRUE`, by default).

 For each sample or condition you want to compare (which should be placed into a single `.fastq.gz` file in the input directory (`dir_in`)), the configuration file needs a sub-variable of `fq_files`, whose name will be used in the output files.
 For example: